The-OpenROAD-Project/OpenROAD/docs/contrib/Logger.rst

 compatibility these are defaulted to 'UKN' and '0000' until they are updated.

-Do no use "puts", ie, print) errors in regression tests.
-The logger prints the error now.
+Do no use "puts", i.e, (print) errors in regression tests.
+Use the report function to ensure proper logging of the message.
+  Logger::report(const std::string& message,
+                  const Args&... args)

 Init floorplan, openroad/src, init floorplan, dbSta, resizer, and opendp have been updated to use the Logger if you need examples of how to